EthanCornell/Cache-replacement-policies/README.md

 Contributions to enhance or extend the functionality of this project are welcome.
 Please feel free to fork the repository, make changes, and submit a pull request.

+### License:
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.